 Tiny black chia seeds are rich in omega-3s, and they also contain protein and fiber.
 Unlike some seeds, they release their nutrients without being crushed.

 Walnuts pack a double punch, as they contain both omega-3s and omega-6s.
-One ounce of walnuts contains about 2.5g of ALA, which is about twice the average recommended daily intake.
-Still, you should consume walnuts in moderation as they contain about 185 calories per ounce (about seven nuts).
+One ounce of walnuts contains about 2.5 grams of ALA, which is about twice the average recommended daily intake.
+Still, you should eat walnuts in moderation as they contain about 185 calories per ounce (about seven nuts).

 Canola oil is lower in saturated fat than other commonly used cooking oils.
-One tablespoon of canola oil contains more than 1g of ALA.
+One tablespoon of canola oil contains more than 1 gram of ALA.
 It is a highly processed oil, but food purists can look for the cold-pressed version.